ZackPashkin/voice-and-lip-sync-in-pytorch-web-app-colab/README.md

 # Acknowledgements and Citation
-Thanks to wonderful repo and paper:
+Thanks to wonderful repos and papers:

 1.Wav2Lip: Accurately Lip-syncing Videos In The Wild https://github.com/Rudrabha/Wav2Lip
 ```@inproceedings{10.1145/3394171.3413532,